dleshem/awesome-startup/README.md

 * [The Bus Ticket Theory of Genius](http://www.paulgraham.com/genius.html) - Paul Graham on obsessing about something that matters.
 * [The Mom Test](https://www.goodreads.com/book/show/52283963-the-mom-test) (book) - How to talk to customers & learn if your business is a good idea when everyone is lying to you.
 * [The 20 Interview Rule](https://www.saastr.com/planning-to-do-a-saas-start-up-dont-forget-the-20-interview-rule/) - Interview 20 potential customers before you write a line of code.
+* [The Minimum Viable Testing Process for Evaluating Startup Ideas](https://review.firstround.com/the-minimum-viable-testing-process-for-evaluating-startup-ideas) - Identify and test your risky assumptions.

 ## Product, UX
 * [The Complete Guide to the Kano Model](https://www.career.pm/briefings/kano-model) - Noriaki Kano's feature prioritization framework.